Credit:

 10.What does a regular day look like for you?

 Stressful.
 I wake up to phone calls, emails, texts.
 A lot of searching for beats and making time in between catering to my son and my business.
 Juggling being dad and being Raymundo, because my son doesn’t give a fuck he just wants daddy to play.
 Then I go to work and I lock in on myself.
 I’m on a constant mission to inspire and be inspired.
 All while trying to be a better man.
+11.If you could give your younger self some advice what would it be?

 Use a condom, don’t put so much emphasis on basketball, be a little more understanding.
 Have more sympathy for people, try to be less hot headed, do better in school.
 Stop chasing girls and focus on your art.
 There’s enough time for that later in life.